arasgungore/EE242-projects/ComputingEigenvaluesAndEigenvectors/README.md

 Your program should,

-- have three command line arguments for the parameters.
+- have three command-line arguments for the parameters.
 (Command line arguments can be thought of as the inputs of the main function.)
 The first argument is the name of the file you read the matrix from, the second argument is the tolerance, which will be used in the normalized power iteration algorithm and inverse iteration algorithm, and